ChalmersGU-AI-course/shrdlite-course-project/README.md

 What is already implemented and what is missing
 ------------------------------------------------

 The natural language parser is already implemented using the [Nearley parsing library] (https://github.com/Hardmath123/nearley).

 Furthermore, there are three different implementations of the blocks
 world: the SVGWorld, the ANSIWorld and the simple TextWorld.

-What is not implemented correctly is the natural language interpreter and the robot planner.
-What you are given are stubs that return a dummy interpretation resp. a dummy plan.
-Your goal is to implement the interpreter and the planner so that the robot behaves as it should.
+The interpreter was implemented as well as the planner so that the robot behaves as it should.

 Compiling to Javascript or using Ajax CGI
 ------------------------------------------

 The preferred way to implement this is to write your programs in a language that can be compiled directly into Javascript, such as TypeScript.
 The advantage with this is that you can use all three ways of interacting (web, text and offline), and that there's much less overhead when running.
 The (possible) disadvantage is that you cannot use any programming language.